 “From Gringotts vault,” he answered.

 “Please fill this form,” owner handed him parchment which Sirius filled out.
-It requested his name, vault number and some other information which would prove that he is allowed to make this purchase.
+It requested his name, vault number and some other information which would prove that he was allowed to make this purchase.

 “Mister Black,” shop owner smiled to him taking the form out of his hands and handing him the box with rings in them.
 “Have a nice day!” he wished.